 Note: If you’re on Google Suite, you can also submit your templates by going to your company’s template gallery and hitting “submit template”.

 And that's a wrap on how to use and leverage Google Sheets templates.
-Try using the Sheets templates and customize them as per your requirements.
+Try different templates and customize them as per your requirements.